 Specification Description

 Surface material Compacted gravel

 and then dirt

 Dimensions Varies from wide to

 very narrow.
 Trail up

 to bridge is 3-4'.

 Bridge is accessible

 with ramp

 Rails NO

 Signage (for visually impaired) NO

 NOTES

 The trail to the bridge is accessible.
-After the bridge, the path
+After narrows and become inaccessible. er the bridge, the path

-narrows and become inaccessible.

-Site Identification 020 Facility Name: Green Harbor Beach

-Facility Location: Inspection Date:

-End of Beach Street August 1, 2017
+Site Identification 020 Facility Name: Green Harbor Beach Facility Location: End of Beach Street Inspection Date: August 1, 2017

 Specification Yes/No/Description

 Site Access

 Accessible path of travel from passenger disembarking area and YES

 parking area to accessible entrance

 Disembarking area at accessible entrance NO

 Surface evenly paved or hard-packed YES

 No ponding of water YES

 Path of Travel

 Path does not require the use of stairs YES

 Path is stable, firm and slip resistant YES

 3 ft wide minimum YES

 Slope maximum 1:20 (5%) and maximum cross pitch is 2% (1:50).
 YES

-Continuous common surface, no changes in level greater than / 2 YES
+Continuous common surface, no changes in level greater than 1⁄2 YES

-inch YES
+inch

-Any objects protruding onto the pathway must be detected by a person with a visual disability using a cane IES
+Any objects protruding onto the pathway must be detected by a YES

+person with a visual disability using a cane

-Objects protruding more than 4" from the wall must be within 27" of the ground, or higher than 80" N/A
+Objects protruding more than 4" from the wall must be within 27" N/A

+of the ground, or higher than 80"

-Curb on the pathway must have curb cuts at drives, parking and drop-offs N/A
+Curb on the pathway must have curb cuts at drives, parking and N/A

-NOTES
+drop-offs

+Nome

 Accessible 300 foot long beach boardwalk, but where the boardwalk ends an accessible sand mat is needed.